General Membership Questions

 How do I gain access to the website and benefits?

 Individuals of member organizations can gain access to the member’s only section of the website by logging in using your U.S. Travel ID (business email address).
 If you do not know/forgot your password please reset it here.
 If you do not have a user account, you can establish one by contacting Membership.

 How do I access my member account and view my member benefits?

 Log in, visit your profile and view your benefits.

 What are the benefits of each level of membership?

-For a side-by-side comparison of the four levels of membership, here is an overview of the U.S. Travel membership levels.
+For a side-by-side comparison of the five levels of membership, find an overview of U.S. Travel membership levels here.

 Who in my organization is eligible to receive member benefits?

 Membership is organizational with one staff member named as the point of contact.
 However, anyone employed by the organization is eligible to receive discounts on event registration fees and publications, along with access to exclusive online statistics and tools.